 When Nana takes Grace to the ballet, I’m curious if Misty Copeland was already dancing in 1991 or this is based on another star.
 I loved that Grace was pointed toward a role model by her loving family, even if we already know the answer to this book’s central question.
 After all, haven’t we already seen Grace be all manner of man and beast without regard to minor details like race or gender or species?

 One aspect of this book I haven’t seen mentioned much is that it is an all-women household.
 It’s nice to see that even back in 1991 a diverse protagonist was shown with a strong nuclear family of herself, her mother, and her grandmother.

-In short, this is an absolute must-have and highly recommended.
+In short, this is highly recommended.
 I recently learned there are several more picture books and a few early chapter books that feature Grace, and I am excited to read them.
 I enjoy reading this book aloud too, although it can be a bit of a tricky one since some pages have only a sentence and others have a few paragraphs.
 With a little practice on pacing, it is a great read-aloud and so beneficial for students.